dmodjeska/portfolio/README.md

 * [Statistical Modeling of USD/CAD FX Rates](https://github.com/dmodjeska/usd_cad_fx): Statistical modeling of historical USD/CAD FX rates Project for course in intermediate statistics at Harvard University.
 With Dominic Murphy.
 (R and SPSS)

-* [Word Prediction App with Data from Twitter, News, and Blogs](https://github.com/dmodjeska/word-predictor): Language model algorithm and word prediction app with data from Twitter, news, and blogs.
+* [Word prediction app with data from Twitter, news, and blogs](https://github.com/dmodjeska/word-predictor).
+Used n-gram based language models.
 Capstone project for Coursera certificate in data science by Johns Hopkins University.
 (R)

-* [Exploratory Data Analysis and Statistical Modeling of Urban Diversity in USA, UK, and Canada](https://github.com/dmodjeska/diversity): Exploratory data analysis and statistical modeling of urban diversity and segregation in the USA, the UK, and Canada.
+* [Exploratory data analysis and statistical modeling of urban diversity in USA, UK, and Canada](https://github.com/dmodjeska/diversity).
 Replication of a data analysis by Nate Silver for FiveThirtyEight.com.
 (R)

 * [Interactive Visualization of the Role of Cities in the World Economy](https://public.tableau.com/profile/david.modjeska#!/vizhome/GlobalCities_2/CitiesView): Exploratory data analysis and interactive visualization of the role of cities in the world economy, with data from Globalization and World Cities (Tableau)